dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ## Logical descriptor

-Each logical descriptor exists within an implied /target architecture/ consisting of:
+Each logical descriptor exists within an implied *target architecture* consisting of:
 * target architecture endianness (little endian or big endian)
 * target architecture pointer size (4 bytes or 8 bytes)

-The following /primitive types/ are assumed: int8, uint8, int16, uint16, int32, uint32, int64,
+The following *primitive types* are assumed: int8, uint8, int16, uint16, int32, uint32, int64,
 uint64, nint, nuint, pointer.
 The multi-byte types are in the target architecture endianness.
 The types `nint`, `nuint` and `pointer` have target architecture pointer size.

 The data descriptor consists of:
-* the data descriptor specification version
 * a collection of type structure descriptors
-* a collection of global value descriptors.
+* a collection of global value descriptors

-## Data descriptor specification version

-This is the version of the physical data descriptor.

 ## Types

 The types (both primitive types and structures described by structure descriptors) are classified as having either determinate or indeterminate size.
-Determinate sizes may be used for pointer arithmetic.
-Types with indeterminate size may not be.
-Note that some sizes may be determinate, but /target specific/.
+Types with a determinate size may be used for pointer arithmetic, whereas types with an indeterminate size may not be.
+Note that some sizes may be determinate, but *target specific*.
 For example pointer types have a fixed size that varies by architecture.

 ## Structure descriptors